 It's hard not to finish off every last crumb when busting open a bag of munch-worthy potato chips.
 They satisfy salty, carb-filled cravings in a way that only these dangerously good snackables can.
 With comforting rich dishes back in season and Thanksgiving on the horizon however, it's time to be smart about snacking and put down the bag of chips.
 It's hard, I know.
 But that's why there are alternatives that are just as tasty.
-I give you the veggie faux potato chip, and 14 delightful snack recipes.
+I give you the veggie faux potato chip and 14 delightful snack recipes.

 So they may not all be as starchy, carb-filled as the potato, but that doesn't mean they won't satisfy cravings.
-By swapping out the regular potato and subbing in a different veggies loaded with vitamins, you can feel a littler better about your snacking options, especially when baked rather than fried.
+By swapping out the regular potato and subbing in different veggies loaded with vitamins, you can feel a little better about your snacking options, especially when baked rather than fried.
 From salty beet chips to dill pickle zucchini chips to salt and vinegar sweet potato chips, here are 14 homemade vegetable chips so you can snack healthy and leave all the calories for indulging in savory autumn meals.